Send messages to an Azure Service Bus topic and receive messages from subscriptions to the topic (JavaScript)

 - An Azure subscription.
 To complete this tutorial, you need an Azure account.
 You can activate your MSDN subscriber benefits or sign up for a trial subscription.

 - Follow steps in the Quickstart: Use the Azure portal to create a Service Bus topic and subscriptions to the topic.
-Note down the connection string, topic name, and a subscription name.
 You will use only one subscription for this quickstart.

 Note